2021, like 2020, has remained unpredictable but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 Get our 6 step text drip campaign – it’s ready to go!Download it now

 Make sure you test, test and test.
-It’s important to get this right as more and more brands vie for customer’s attention every year!
+It’s important to get this right as more and more brands vie for customer attention every year!

 2. Make it mobile

-By adding text messaging to your BFCM marketing, you are doing just this – and doing it smartly!
+By adding text messaging to your BFCM marketing, you are doing just this!
 While our email inboxes and app notifications are inundated with alerts, your text inbox is still relatively free from an influx of business prompts and messaging.
 Add the 98% open rates for SMS, and you’ve got a powerful secret weapon in your hands.

 Make the most of this time by claiming the space before others do!

-From your website, mobile strategy to your various marketing channels and tools, are you on top of what they can do and are you using them wisely?
+From your website, mobile strategy to your various marketing channels and tools, are you on top of best practices to maximise sales?

 Even in the lead-up to BFCM, it’s likely you will see increased traffic, queries and even purchases.
-You want to make sure that every touchpoint is primed and ready, and that there is no down-time on any platform to discourage sales or put off potential customers.
+You want to make sure that every touchpoint is primed and ready, and that there is no downtime to discourage sales or put off potential customers.

-Ensure you are across any new developments across your tools as well.
-For example, while most marketers use SMS marketing campaigns, they’re often unaware that sending SMS a few minutes after a customer has abandoned their cart will effectively drive a customer back to purchase.
+Ensure you are across any new developments and innovations for your tools too!
+For example, while most marketers use SMS marketing campaigns, they’re often unaware of how text reminders can drive a 20% recovery rate for abandoned carts.

 4. Chart a new journey

-Customer journeys change every year, but this year has been unlike any other.
-It’s imperative that you consider new offerings or ways to get goods to customers to help ease current restrictions and meet obligations for contact tracing.
+Customer journeys change every year, but this year, like last, has been unlike any other.
+It’s imperative that you consider new offerings or ways to get goods to customers in case of changing restrictions and conditions.

-For example, Click and Collect offerings have jumped in use since the beginning of COVID.
-They offer an easy way for customers to pick up orders at their leisure, rather than waiting a week or so for delivery.
+As we’ve seen from the stats, curbside pick-up has increased in use during BFCM massively.
+It offers an easy way for customers to pick up orders at their leisure, rather than waiting a week or so for delivery.

 RELATED: Read our in-depth guide to whether Click and Collect is right for you.

 Consider where text messaging could support these efforts and journeys.
-Contactless delivery uses text notifications to keep customers alerted and updated as to their packages’ whereabouts.
-Click and Collect offerings use text to schedule timings for pick-up and to remind or confirm customers about their orders.
+Contactless delivery uses text notifications to keep customers alerted and updated as to their packages’ progress.

-We’re firm believers in combining the best of your communications tool to create the best omnichannel customer experience for consumers.
-Used in isolation text messaging can be incredibly effective, but when blended with app notifications, email or phone calls; it can truly deliver for you in ways no one tool could alone.
+We’re firm believers in combining your communications tool to create the best omnichannel customer experience for consumers.
+Used in isolation, text messaging can be incredibly effective but when blended with app notifications, email or phone calls; it can truly deliver for you in ways no one tool could alone.

 When working with leading online wine retailer Vinomofo, we helped them to integrate text messaging into their HubSpot workflows via our app SMS for HubSpot.
-Adding SMS not only helped them cull customer defection, it also recouped their initial investment into SMS by 120X.
+Adding SMS not only helped them cull customer defection, it also recouped their initial investment by 120x.

 RELATED: Find out how Vinomofo combined text and email to recoup 50% of churning customers with one powerful workflow.